JetBrains/teamcity-documentation/topics/clean-up.md

 TeamCity can optionally preserve builds and their artifacts which are used in other builds by [artifact dependencies](dependent-build.md#Artifact+Dependency).
 The following options are available:
 * _Use default_ uses the option configured in the default clean-up rule.
 * _Prevent clean-up_ protects builds (and their artifacts) which were used as a source of artifact or snapshot dependencies for the builds of the current build configuration.
 * _Do not prevent clean-up_ (default) makes cleanup-related processing of the dependency builds disregard the fact that they are used by the builds of the current build configuration.
+The dependency builds and artifacts will be cleaned up.
+Note that clean up does not delete a build history and logs of snapshot dependency builds, even if this option is selected.

 For example, a dependent build configuration A has an artifact dependency on B. If the _Prevent clean-up_ option is used for A, the builds of B that provide artifacts for the builds of A will not be processed while cleaning the builds, so the builds and their artifacts will be preserved.